When did we allow ourselves to be convinced that we should pay for a click? After all, what is it that makes a click valuable?

 Yet despite only four percent of people clicking on your advertisement it still seems that they aren’t necessarily people who want to buy what you are selling.

-Just last week we analysed a campaign for a prospective customer only to find that they had spent over £20,000 on clicks which were not only irrelevant but fundamentally wrong.
+We recently analysed a campaign for a prospective customer only to find that they had spent over £20,000 on clicks which were not only irrelevant but fundamentally wrong.
 As a software provider, they hadn’t expected to pay for clicks from people looking for low-cost flights or late-night alcohol.
 But that’s exactly what was happening.

 And that’s the beauty of the English language.
 You need to be extremely careful if you sell, for example, pumps, plugs or even fork handles, otherwise you could end up in a sort of Two Ronnie’s sketch but on a digital platform that costs you a lot of money.